indraniel/indraniel.github.io/_annex/posts/python-partials.md

 en masse.

 One of the interesting posts I came across was ["The Great White Space Debate"][2].
-It was an eloquent post on a dry programming topic; however, the python script the author posted in the article piqued my attention.
+It's an eloquent post on a dry programming topic; however, the python script the author posted in the article piqued my attention.
 The script locates the Java source files within a root project directory and then identifies, counts, and summarizes the various for loop styles used within